yinloonkhor/CVPR2026-EffiMiniVLM/README.md

 - a small MLP fusion head for scalar score prediction

 The current codebase is split so data preparation, data loading, training, inference, and efficiency metrics are easier to inspect independently.

+## Updates [20260413]

+Our post-challenge analysis demonstrates promising results in scaling model capabilities, with our approach potentially outperforming even the 2nd and 3rd place teams while maintaining the smallest model footprint.
+The findings from this analysis and study will be published soon.
+Stay tuned!

 ## Project Layout